 This web page is part of our effort to communicate the results of work done by our many student participants and as a forum for ongoing research interests.

 Gil Latz, former Geography Department faculty and Vice-Provost for International Affairs at Portland State University, began the program in 2004 after visiting Spannocchia as part of a research project on sustainable forestry.
 His collaboration with Mauro Agnoletti, geographer at the Universitá of Florence, has provided the organizing concept for the ongoing program: sustainability in city and country.
 PSU Geography Professor Tom Harvey’s work with the program and his research on Siena resulted in a 2007 article on Siena and Sustainability: City and Country in Tuscany.
-Students working on projects under a subsequent program leader, Dave Banis – GIS Lab Manager at PSU’s Geography Department – has resulted in a series of interactive maps and hilltown vignettes for Spannocchia and Tuscany.
+Students working on projects under a subsequent program leader, David Banis – Associate Director of CSAR in the Geography Department – has resulted in a series of hilltown vignettes for Spannocchia and Tuscany.
 Martha Works, PSU Geography professor, joined the Spannocchia program in 2010 and in 2012 added an emphasis on food and farming.